 - If you follow these tips, you should never run out of vanilla.

-- Once a year, add a couple new vanilla beans to the bottle (don’t forget to split them or cut into pieces).
+- Once a year, add a couple of new vanilla beans to the bottle (remember to split or cut them into pieces).
+Replace all the beans once every 18-24 months.

-For gifting ideas, labels and more, vist my post on DIY Vanilla Extract.
+For gifting ideas, labels, and more, visit my post on DIY Vanilla Extract.

 Like this recipe?